img20210205_09110460.png

 Scanners: Scanning your animation is easier, cheaper and takes up less space than using a down shooter or camera stand.
 You don’t need good lighting nor a nice camera nor capture software.
 I use an A4 ~$50 scanner from Staples for ALL my art.
 I have the lid removed and I use a stack of paper taped together as my “lid” to hold the artwork flat.

 Peg bars/punching: I use a 1/4” round peg bar (you can make one using dowel and some hot glue) and a regular hole puncher (just get one with adjustable heads.
-This way you can avoid the headache of $700 acme hole punchers or sneaking into animation centres to punch paper.

 Light tables: Led light pads used for tattoo artists are running about $20-30 online.
 Alternatives: glass tables with lights underneath, window on a sunny day, old computer monitors with white screen, bike light in a large Tupperware, get resourceful and creative with what’s around you!